Introduction

 The advantages of the Agile Model are as follows:

-- Resource requirements are minimum.
+• Resource requirements are minimal.

 The disadvantages of the Agile Model are as follows −

-- More risks of sustainability, maintainability and extensibility.
+• More risks of sustainability, maintainability, and extensibility.

-- An overall plan, an agile leader and agile PM practice are a must without which it will not work.
+• An overall plan, an agile leader, and agile PM practice are a must without which it will not work.

-Iterative Model – Design
+Iterative SDLC Model – Design

 The iterative process begins with the straightforward implementation of a subset of the software requirements and incrementally improves the developing versions until the entire system is implemented.